Many or all companies we feature compensate us. Compensation and editorial

 CFP®

-Loan and cash advance apps may be a fit if you need to cover a short-term cash flow issue and can repay the amount on your next paycheck.
-But we don’t recommend them as a long-term solution for covering expenses.
+These apps are a good fit if you need to cover a short-term cash flow issue and have sufficient funds in your next paycheck.
+This isn’t a long-term solution for covering recurring expenses.

 Pros